Arham097/TypeScript/readme.md

 ### **Abstract Classes**

 Abstract classes serve as blueprints for other classes and cannot be instantiated directly.
-They are used to define common properties and methods that subclasses must implement.
+They are used to define common properties and methods that subclasses must implement.<br>

 Example: